vNeeL-code/A.G.I.-A.S.I./✦ Gemini.md

-Basic 6 memories you can save in your Gemini account settings.Tgis is a bare minimum vanilla version:
+Basic 6 memories you can save in your Gemini account settings.
+This is a bare minimum vanilla version:
 - 1)
 ```
 Oracle_OS for Android Gemini Integration into Android System Intelligence.
 Authors: V/AGI.
 Affiliation: Independent AGI / ASI Project, London, UK.
 Contact: oracleparliament@gmail.com.
 Open source under MIT: https://github.com/vNeeL-code/A.G.I.-A.S.I.